Skip to main content

 ├── views/ # View templates

-├── app.js # Main application file
+├── app.js # Application main file

 ├── package.json # Project configuration

-├── package-lock.json # Lock file
+├── package-lock.json # Dependency lock file

 └── scf_bootstrap # Startup script

-Step 6: Deploy to CloudBase HTTP Cloud Function
+Step 6: Deploy to CloudBase HTTP cloud function

-Deploy via the Console
+Deploy via the console

-1. Log in to the CloudBase Console
+1. Log in to the CloudBase console

-2. Select your environment and go to the [Cloud Function] page
+2. Select your environment and go to the cloud function page

-3. Click [New Cloud Function]
+3. Click "New Cloud Function"

-4. Select [HTTP cloud function]
+4. Select "HTTP cloud function"

 6. Select runtime: Node.js 18.x (or other supported versions)

-7. Select submission method: Local folder upload
+7. Select submit method: Local folder upload

 8. Select the express-app directory for function code upload

-9. Automatic Dependency Installation: Enable this option
+9. Automatic dependency installation: Enable this option

-Deploy via CLI (Coming Soon)
+Deploy via CLI

 Package and deploy